ValsCodes/EF6-QueryTaker_v3/README.md

-# Entity Framework Query Tracker Support Site
+# Entity Framework Role based Support Website Platform

 This application manages incoming user requests (tickets) and streamlines their resolution.
 It leverages **MS Identity** for secure, role-based access, ensuring different user roles have proper permissions when viewing and handling tickets.